+Solar panels have been around for quite a while now, but what is solar energy, and why is it so popular?
 Solar energy is recognized as a clean energy solution and many Canadian homeowners can take advantage of residential solar systems.
 Panels can be installed on a rooftop or on a property to provide an additional source of energy to a residence or replace more common and traditional energy sources.
 What should Canadian homeowners know about solar energy as it applies to residential use?

 Overview of Solar Panels

 Thin silicon panels are used to transform sunlight into a usable energy source.
 Sunlight interacts with the photovoltaic cells and creates a direct electrical current.
 This form of energy can be used right away, sent to a power grid or stored for later use in specialized batteries.
 The majority of homeowners choose to have panels mounted on their roofs.
 Not every home is a candidate for solar power.
 Canadian homeowners can take advantage of a free home assessment to determine whether or not a home and its roof receives a sufficient level of southern exposure.
 Enough space must be available as an average household would need from 20 to 50 panels as part of their system.

 Many households prefer having their system hooked into a local power grid.
 Others use battery banks to store excess energy for later use.
 Homeowners in Germany, Japan and the United States are among those using solar energy to reduce carbon dioxide emissions and the creation of chemical by-products often associated with traditional sources of energy.

 Solar panels require professional installation.
 Homeowners who maintain their panels will be surprised that their children could grow up and go off to college before panels need to be replaced.
 Depending on the type of panels and manufacturer, solar panel may last as long as 30 years.
 Many solar panels come with warranties to help homeowners if a panel has to be replaced earlier than expected.